Who are we? Currently, we’re ten full-timers: eight in DevCom and two in New Media.

 Tiffany is responsible for designing and overseeing the production of many of DevCom’s print projects and online graphics.

-Jeff Cruikshank serves as the director of advancement communications, overseeing DevCom and Campaign New Media.
+Jeff Cruikshank serves as the executive director of advancement communications, stewardship and donor relations, and development-related events.
 A 1974 graduate of Amherst College and a 1987 graduate of the Harvard Business School’s Program for Management Development, he has produced communications for more than two dozen campaigns, ranging from million-dollar capital efforts to billion-dollar comprehensive campaigns.
 He has worked with DAR Vice President Scott Nichols on three previous campaigns, and also with several people in Scott’s senior leadership ranks.
 Before joining DAR in October, Jeff worked on a series of BU-related publications, including the public version of President Brown’s 2007 strategic plan and case statements for CFA, the BU School of Law, the BUSM student residence, and the Student Services project.

 He has also written a number of books, including The Man Who Sold America, a biography of advertising pioneer Albert Lasker, published by the Harvard Business Review Press in 2010.

 Jeff is responsible for planning and executing all communications related to the campaign.
 (Click here to see the complete campaign plan.)

 Caitlin Cushman is a producer for DAR New Media.
 She was previously a writer/editor for DevCom, and she holds a BFA in fiction from Emerson College and an MFA in fiction from American University.
 She has taught; published; edited; studied literature and writing; sold things; bought things; read many, many, many things; and spent a fairly unreasonable amount of time on the web—so she knows it’s an exciting time to be a content creator.